raphaela13/LIT_trading_algo/README.md

 ## to import the package:
 from LIT_trading_algo import *

+For the first usage, need to manually install the following packages:
+MetaTrader5
+Backtesting

 ## Description:
 Package allowing to execute the algorithm on a live Metatrader 5 account, as well as backtesting the strategy on historical data.